Wang Hung-wei

-Wang Hung-wei (王鴻薇; born July 10, 1964) is a Taiwanese politician affiliated with the Kuomintang (KMT) who has served in the Legislative Yuan representing Taipei City Constituency III since 2023.
-She is the deputy secretary-general of the Kuomintang legislative caucus.
+Wang Hung-wei (王鴻薇 (Wáng Hóngwēi); born July 10, 1964) is a Taiwanese politician who has been a member of the Legislative Yuan representing Taipei City Constituency III since 2023.
+A member of the Kuomintang (KMT), she is also the deputy secretary-general of the party's legislative caucus.

 Formerly a journalist, Wang was a New Party member from 2006 to early 2013, when she joined the Kuomintang.
 She was re-elected as a member of the Taipei City Council for five terms.
 Since 2017, she has also served as the deputy chairman of the Kuomintang Cultural Communication Committee.
 She succeeded Chiang Wan-an in a 2023 by-election, and was reelected to a full term in January 2024.

 Early life and education

-Wang was born in Keelung.
-The family originated from Tanggu, Tianjin (today's Binhai New District of Tianjin City).
-Her father was a sailor and arrived in Taiwan with Kuomintang forces during the retreat of the government of the Republic of China to Taiwan; her mother and grandmother transited through Hong Kong before reuniting in Taiwan.
-Wang studied at Taipei Civil Rights Elementary School, Renai Junior High School, and Taipei First Girls' High School.
-She then obtained a bachelor's degree in journalism from National Chengchi University in 1987.
+Wang was born in Keelung, Taiwan, on July 10, 1964.
+Her family's ancestral home was in Tanggu, Tianjin.
+Her father was a sailor in the Republic of China Navy who migrated to Taiwan during the Great Retreat.
+Her mother, along with her maternal grandmother, transited through Hong Kong before reuniting in Taiwan after the Chinese Civil War.

+After graduating from Taipei First Girls' High School, Wang earned a bachelor's degree in journalism from National Chengchi University in 1987.